Mini Hatch: Internal combustion (F65/66/67; 2024)

 The UK-produced, internal combustion engined (ICE) version of the Cooper is extended into the fourth-generation.
-Developed under the model code F66 (3-door), the car debuted online in 6 February 2024.
+Developed under the model code F66 (3-door), the car debuted online on 6 February 2024.
 It heavily based on the previous generation model, while introducing updated styling with similar design elements from the battery electric J01 Cooper.

 The F66 Cooper is available in two trims, namely the Cooper C and Cooper S. The Cooper C uses a 1.5-litre three-cylinder turbocharged engine, producing 156 PS of power and 230 Nm of torque.
 The Cooper S uses a more powerful 2.0-litre four-cylinder turbocharged engine producing 204 PS of power and 300 Nm of torque.
 Both engines are paired with a 7-speed dual-clutch transmission.

 In the North American market, the F66 Cooper is offered in two trims, the Cooper (also known as Cooper C for the Canadian market) and Cooper S, both powered by a 2.0-litre turbocharged four-cylinder engine.
 In the base Cooper, the engine produces 161 hp and 184 lbft of torque, while the Cooper S produces 201 hp and 221 lbft of torque.